joahking/seo-landing-pages/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Credits

+This gem was developed in the [Hack Week at XING Barcelona](http://www.xing.com), Big thanks to XING for providing the time to see ideas being realized.